Open for pre-booked Field Trips and Group Tours Tuesday- Friday. Open Saturdays from 9 a.m.- 5 p.m. for General Admission.

 Participants must wear cotton or wool clothing (no synthetic materials) and closed-toed shoes.
 Students also must bring their own eye and ear protection.
 Costs of materials are included in the cost of class.

-Proceeds will go towards The George Ranch Historical Park’s mission is to deliver a compelling educational experience to students and the community through the history, legacy and land of a pioneer Texas family.
+Proceeds will go towards The George Ranch’s mission is to deliver a compelling educational experience to students and the community through the history, legacy and land of a pioneer Texas family.

 Date: TBD